thoughtbot/clearance/README.md

 ### Password Resets

-When a user resets their password, Clearance delivers them an email.
+When a user resets their password, Clearance sends them an email.

 By default, the password reset token expires in 15 minutes.
 You can change the time limit by passing in an `ActiveSupport::Duration` to